shradayshakya/LOG_PARSING_AND_QUERING_SPRING_BOOT/README.md

 * Everything that comes after level and time is considered as a message.
 * The between query for log time is inclusive.

-## If given more time
-* More unit tests, currently only two were written
-* Integration tests for QueryCreator Util.
-Create an H2 database in the startup and tests use cases such as invalid Operator in configuration.
-* Implement Error Handlers, for example, send Bad Request when invalid query params are sent.

 ## Optimization of the application for millions of data

 ### Problem Statement